msayson/msayson.github.io/_posts/2019-10-23-living-in-seattle-or-vancouver-on-a-budget.markdown

 Once you've paid off any high-interest debt and have a healthy emergency fund with enough to pay for 3-6 months worth of expenses, you're ready to start investing.
 That's another post.

-I keep essential expenses to around $23k/year and non-essential expenses to around $10k/year, allowing me to save and invest everything else I earn.
+I keep essential expenses to around $23k/year and non-essential expenses to around $10k/year, including $2k-$3k for travel, allowing me to save and invest everything else I earn.
 This has been easy to maintain since I started out with a $3.5k/month budget and a goal to save at least 20% of my income, and I've just maintained the same lifestyle over the years.

 ## Why is it important to keep fixed expenses low?
-Why didn't I spend more time talking about non-essentials?
+Why didn't I focus as much on non-essentials?

 The "non-essentials" are the things that make you smile, the things that make for a great day or year.
 Also, you don't need to spend too much time worrying about the little things.
 If your fixed expenses are at a level you can afford and you know how much you want to allocate to savings and fun money, it doesn't matter how you spend your fun money.
 It's your fun money.

 Getting monthly bills and large fixed expenses under control is where you can get the most bang for your buck, and once these are at sustainable levels, you'll always have more to work with.

-I know that I can live well and enjoy life on a budget, and more importantly, I know that I can survive regardless of what job or salary I happen to have and can provide for myself and potentially others in the future.
-I'd like to maintain that discipline, and don't want to get into a position where I feel over-extended or stressed out about paying the bills if anything goes wrong.

-I can see myself continuing to work in some form for the rest of my life and am not as attracted to the "retire early" idea as to the "financial freedom".
-I like the idea of always maintaining the freedom to work on whatever is most important to me.
+Once you have a balance that works for you for essentials expenses, savings, and non-essential expenses, you're set up for success, and you can get on with enjoying life while knowing you're taken care of in good times and bad.
+Deliberately maintaining a similar lifestyle as your income increases can help to avoid getting over-extended or stressed out about paying the bills, and is the first step towards working towards "financial freedom", where you have the freedom to live and work on your terms.

+## Key ideas

+* It's easiest to cut big expenses like housing.
+Then you're automatically saving money every month without ongoing effort.
+* You don't have to micro-manage if you know how much you can afford and stay within your budget.
+* You can keep the things you love and axe the things you don't once you know where money is going.
+* Maintaining a similar lifestyle as you earn more allows you to seamlessly boost your savings rate over time and achieve your goals years earlier.